White Heat Tracks: Understanding Travel Behavior In Avalanche Terrain

 3. Track your trips.

 Every time you go out for a backcountry trip, simply start your application and log your track.

 IF you want to do more - then take photos of any key decision points – e.g. Did you see an avalanche and then decide to ski elsewhere (take a photo of the avalanche).
 Did you dig a snowpit and find out more information about the nature of the instability (take a photo of the snowpit).
 Or did you stop and discuss the route ahead (take a photo of the route ahead).
 Each photo is geo-referenced in both SkiTracks and MountainHub, so we can see where you were when you made this decision or discovered new information.
-You can do this for both the up and down tracks.

 4. Automatic reply